ssttuu/terse/README.md

 # Terse

-A url shortener using Kubernetes, couchdb, influxdb, and tornado.
+A url shortener using tornado, couchdb, influxdb, docker, and kubernetes.